 The Wellness Empowerment Program (WEP) is a school-based mental health capacity building initiative which promotes positive mental health outcomes in children, youth, families, and individuals in the community.
-WEP began serving schools in Calgary in 2007, and we currently serve independent and charter schools, and select Calgary Board of Education schools.
-In 2018, WEP received additional funding to serve Tsuut’ina Nation and Stoney Education Authority.
+WEP began serving schools in Calgary in 2007, and we currently serve independent and charter schools, Tsuut’ina Nation and Stoney Education Authority.

-The Wellness Empowerment Program’s wellness coaches work within schools and communities to provide a safe, caring, and welcoming space for students to enhance their knowledge and skills to support positive mental health.
+The Wellness Empowerment Program team are employees of Renfrew Educational Services and work within schools and communities to provide a safe, caring, and welcoming space for students to enhance their knowledge and skills to support positive mental health.
 WEP’s work is aligned with the Alberta Education curriculum and is done in collaboration with teachers, students, and families.
 WEP also provides professional development for school staff, information sessions for parents, participates in community events, and throughout the summer provides community-based programs.

 WEP supports positive mental health through: